 Caleb and Joshua saw the giants, yet they stand out as our role models!
 Because even though they saw and reported the size of the enemy living in the land they were to possess, they shifted their perspective to the slayer of giants, the One Who had promised!
 The Potter!

-Through the many testings, the hard places of life, the cruel fate of others, and even the painful diagnoses, the burning fires bring endurance!
+Through the many testings, the hard places of life, the cruel fate of others, and even the painful diagnoses, the burning fires continue to bring endurance!
 The Potter knows it is through these very experiences that we learn to endure!
 Otherwise, we delay usefulness to our Maker if we do not withstand the heat of the Kiln!

 Dear brothers and sisters, when troubles of any kind come your way, consider it an opportunity for great joy.
 For you know that when your faith is tested, your endurance has a chance to grow.
 So let it grow, for when your endurance is fully developed, you will be perfect and complete, needing nothing.